 Humberto joined Portland Housing Center in 2013 as a Homebuying Specialist.
 Humberto is a bi-lingual HUD Certified Housing Counselor who primarily works in the Beaverton office.
 He holds a BA in Business Administration and Accounting from Portland State University and has worked in finance for over 30 years.
 Humberto appreciates the diversity of the staff at PHC and the ability to serve his community.
 He believes homeownership is vital because it enhances financial and emotional stability and gives you a greater sense of community.

-Bernice joined Portland Housing Center in 2017 as a HomeBuying Specialist.
-Bernice is a HUD Certified Housing Counseling who primarily works in the Portland office.
-She graduated with a BS from Portland State University and has over 7 years of counseling experience, assisting individuals and families toward economic stability and empowerment.
+Bernice joined Portland Housing Center in 2017 as a HomeBuying Specialist and has stepped in to the role of IDA Program Manager as of January 2021.
+Bernice is a HUD Certified Housing Counseling based at the Portland office.
+She graduated with a BS from Portland State University and has over 8 years of counseling experience, assisting individuals and families toward economic stability and empowerment.
 Bernice appreciates that Portland Housing Center is a diverse workplace and finds fulfillment in her job, knowing she can take direct action in helping to close the wealth gap through financial empowerment and homeownership.
-Bernice views homeownership as an avenue to wealth accumulation and that stable housing, like that provided by homeownership, provides a variety of social benefits to families and their communities.
-Studies show that homeownership boosts educational performance of children, induces higher participation in civic activity, and improves health care options.
+Bernice views homeownership as an avenue to wealth accumulation and that stable housing, like that provided by homeownership, provides a variety of social benefits to families and their communities (e.g. studies show that homeownership boosts the educational performance of children; induces higher participation in civic activity, etc.).

 Mayra joined Portland Housing Center in 2018 as a HomeBuying Specialist.
 Previously, she worked in the social services industry for six years, including one year of experience as a Foreclosure Counselor.
 She enjoys her work educating and empowering first time homebuyers and being able to have a direct impact on addressing the wealth gap and creating generational wealth.
 She believes everyone deserves an equal opportunity to have a safe and affordable place to call home, regardless of socio-economic status.